PreranaPattnaik4/SproutGrowAgent/REPORT.md

 - **AI Flow:** `src/ai/flows/answer-text-query-with-chat-history.ts`
 - **Description:** A comprehensive, multi-modal assistant that supports interaction via text, voice, and image uploads.
 The AI maintains chat history to provide contextual follow-up answers.
 It also includes features to download the conversation history and share the latest AI response on WhatsApp.

 ### 3.4.
+AI Crop Planner
+- **File:** `src/app/crop-planner/page.tsx`, `src/components/features/detailed-crop-planner.tsx`
+- **AI Flow:** `src/ai/flows/generate-detailed-crop-plan.ts`
+- **Description:** A dedicated page where users can get a personalized crop plan.
+By providing a soil image (optional), location, and planting date, the AI generates a detailed recommendation, a step-by-step planting plan, and additional tips for a successful harvest.

+### 3.5.
 Local Information Hub
 - **File:** `src/app/location-info/page.tsx`, `src/components/features/location-info-display.tsx`
 - **Description:** This page uses the browser's geolocation API to fetch the user's current location.
 It then displays mock data for local weather forecasts, market prices for crops, and relevant government schemes, all presented in a clean, card-based interface.

-### 3.5.
+### 3.6.
 Digital Solutions
 - **File:** `src/app/digital-solutions/page.tsx`
 - **Description:** An informational page that lists various digital services available to farmers, such as Soil Testing, Crop Insurance, and Market Linkage.
 It features an interactive accordion layout.
-This page also includes the "Crop Planner" feature.
-- **Crop Planner:** (`src/components/features/crop-planner.tsx`) An AI-powered tool that generates a stage-by-stage cultivation plan for a user-specified crop.
-- **AI Flow:** `src/ai/flows/generate-crop-plan.ts`

-### 3.6.
-About Us
-- **File:** `src/app/about-us/page.tsx`
-- **Description:** A dedicated page detailing the mission and core values of SproutGrow Agent, organized into sections for Trust, Innovation, and Farmer Empowerment using an interactive tabbed layout.
+It also contains a simplified version of the crop planner for quick, high-level plans.

 ### 3.7.
+About Us & Informational Pages
+- **File:** `src/app/about-us/page.tsx`, `src/app/help/page.tsx`, `src/app/privacy-policy/page.tsx`
+- **Description:** A set of pages detailing the mission of SproutGrow Agent, a Help/FAQ section to guide users, and a standard Privacy Policy.

+### 3.8.
 User Authentication
 - **File:** `src/components/features/auth-dialog.tsx`
 - **Description:** A dialog-based authentication flow has been implemented, providing a placeholder for mobile number and OTP verification.
 This sets the foundation for future integration with Firebase Authentication.